frankligy/Linux_HandBook_Bioinformatics/examples/5_git.md

 ssh-keygen -t rsa -b 2048 -C "<comment>"
 ```

-The key will be stored at `~/.ssh/`, which will be used for the configuration.
+The key will be stored at `~/.ssh/`, which will be used for the configuration, you can put your public local key to the GitLab server, so that they are linked.